 The University provides a number of disabled parking spaces close to the main University buildings.
 Particular attention will be paid to controlling these spaces and vehicles using these spaces must clearly display their registered Blue Badge and a valid University Parking Permit.
 For location details of disabled bays, please download our .

-Applications for parking permits for the academic year 2019-2020 will be open from 1st August 2019.
+Applications for parking permits for the academic year 2020/21 are open.
 There is no deadline for applications and permits can be applied for anytime throughout the year.
 However, the full year permit charge will apply, regardless of when the application is made.

 Please check the for locations of coach bays.
 The coach bays are clearly marked and are the only areas allowed for coach parking.
 Coaches must not drop off/pick up anywhere on Taggart Avenue as it can cause disruption to legitimate traffic.